dhellmann/pymotw-3/source/math/index.rst

 Special Constants
 =================

-Many math operations depend on special constants.  :mod:`math` includes values for π (pi) and e.
+Many math operations depend on special constants.  :mod:`math` includes values for π (pi), e, NaN (not a number), and infinity.

 .. literalinclude:: math_constants.py
    :caption:
    :start-after: #end_pymotw_header

-Both values are limited in precision only by the platform's floating point C library.
+Both π and e are limited in precision only by the platform's floating point C library.

 .. {{{cog